psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/import_dicoms.rst

 archives (for a lab, a scanner, an institution) that can be easily queried for scan with particular properties (see `this demo <{filename}demo_scandb.rst>`_ for an example).

+*TODO: Notes on how and what to drop/clean up*